JezzComputers/BirdNET-Pi/README.md

 # BirdNET-Pi
 ## Item List

-*Raspberry Pi 3 or higher
+1. Raspberry Pi 3 or higher

-*Power supply (for pi of choice)
+2. Power supply for Pi of choice

-*Thermal Pads with heatsinks (for pi of choice (Recommended but optional))
+3. Thermal pads with heatsinks (for pi of choice)

-*Micro SD card (16GB or higher)
+4. Micro SD card (16gb or higher)

-*USB Microphone
+5. USB microphone

-*Internet connection (Using ethernet is recommended but you can also use the built in wireless)
+6. Internet connection (Using ethernet is recommended but you can also use the built in wireless)

-*Keyboard/Mouse/Display (with cables if needed)
+7. Keyboard/Mouse/Display (With cables if needed)